Vitols999/QMS-WIKI/DocPissOffDevelopers.md

 in one sentence.
 That text of conduct you get when creating a bug is really meant seriously.

-Now, go and give hell to your favorite open source developer! :wink:
+Now, go and give hell to your favorite open source developer! 😉

 - - -